-Prolonged maternal use of opioids during pregnancy can result in withdrawal signs in the neonate.
-Neonatal opioid withdrawal syndrome (NOWS), unlike opioid withdrawal syndrome in adults, may be life-threatening (see WARNINGS AND PRECAUTIONS, Neonatal Opioid Withdrawal Syndrome).
+Prolonged maternal use of opioids during pregnancy can result in respiratory difficulties and withdrawal signs in the neonate.
+Neonatal opioid withdrawal syndrome, unlike opioid withdrawal syndrome in adults, may be life-threatening (see WARNINGS AND PRECAUTIONS, Neonatal Opioid Withdrawal Syndrome).